joywin2003/best-vs-code-extensions/README.md

 3. **Contribution File:** In the root of the repository, you'll find a `CONTRIBUTORS.md` file.
 Please add your name to this file in alphabetical order.
 Your contributions are appreciated and recognized! 👏

+4. **The most Important step for the PR to be accepted: Please like the repo 🌟😉
 ## How to Contribute

 To contribute to our documentation: